crytic/building-secure-contracts/unchecked_external_call/README.md

 ## Attack

 - A contract uses an unchecked `address.send()` external call to transfer Ether.
-- An attacker can reliably can cause this external call to fail
+- If it transfers Ether to an attacker contract, the attacker contract can reliably cause the external call to fail, for example, with a fallback function which intentionally runs out of gas.
 - The consequences of this external call failing will be contract specific.
 	- In the case of the King of the Ether contract, this resulted in accidental loss of Ether for some contract users, due to refunds not being sent.